COVID-19 | Here's The List Of All Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 May 5: An oxygen generating plant, over 2.8 lakh rapid testing kits, 81,000 vials of Remdesivir and other medical supplies.

-Total till now: 10 lakh Rapid Diagnostic Tests, 545 oxygen Concentrators, 16 lakh N95 masks, 457 oxygen cylinders, 440 regulators, 220 pulse oximeters and 1 deployable oxygen concentration system
+Total till now: 10 lakh Rapid Diagnostic Tests, 545 oxygen Concentrators, 16 lakh N95 masks, 457 oxygen cylinders, 440 regulators, 220 pulse oximeters, 1.25 lakh vials of Remdesivir and 1 deployable oxygen concentration system

 Yet to come: Oxygen concentrators, multiple large-scale oxygen generation units to support up to 20 patients each